2 years part time

 - Local mentorship with a Supervising Mentor throughout the Program

 On Completion of Program

-Students who successfully complete the program will receive a Waldorf Teaching Certificate*
+Students who successfully complete the program will receive a Waldorf Early Childhood Educator Certificate*

 * The West Coast Institute Early Childhood Program is approved by the Association of Waldorf Schools of North America (AWSNA), the Waldorf Early Childhood Association of North America (WECAN), the International Association for Steiner/Waldorf Early Childhood Education (IASWECE) and the Independent Schools Branch of the BC Ministry of Education, and registered with the Private Training Institutes Branch of the Ministry of Advanced Education of BC (PTIB).

 * Students who wish to teach kindergarten in Waldorf Schools in BC must hold either a provincial teaching certificate or a degree accepted by the Independent Schools Branch of the BC Ministry of Education.
 Our Early Childhood training meets the requirements for a year of teacher training towards this certificate.